 We require a reservation deposit to be placed on the waitlist because in years past, we have had issues with managing massive waitlists of people who do not bother to notify us when they've obtained a puppy elsewhere and people backing out at the last minute, wasting a lot of not just our time, but depriving other potential homes of welcoming a beautiful puppy to their family.
 This deposit is non-refundable unless we're unable to provide you with a puppy within the specified timeframe.

-Our waitlist starts about 6 months to a year before a planned litter is born.
+Our waitlist starts about 6-12 months before a planned litter is born.
 We only take 2 deposits per litter planned to minimize the risk of there not being a puppy for those waiting.
 If there are more puppies available than there are reservations for, people on the waitlist for a later litter may be "bumped" up to an earlier litter if they so wish.

 Step 1: Get on the waitlist.